joeljacobs/Interceptor/README.md

 # Interceptor
-Code and info for a Gas Pedal Interceptor for use with Open Pilot
+Code and info for a Gas Pedal Interceptor for use with Open Pilot - Now superceded by Comma Pedal!

 ### Explanation
 The interceptor is used to provide stop-and-go capability on Open Pilot supported cars that don't currently support it.